Skip to content

 But for now, only give it these types:

-• Data-> name and a bool value- if it is unsigned
+• Data-> name and a bool saying whether it is unsigned.

 • Pointer-> Box< DataType >